ajv-validator/ajv-pack/README.md

 At the moment ajv-pack does not support schemas with:

-- custom keywords ('compiled' and 'validated'); custom inline and macro keywords are supported.
+- custom 'compiled' and 'validated' keywords; custom inline and macro keywords are supported.
 - custom formats (they will be ignored during validation).
-- mutually recursive references (reference to the current schema `{ "$ref": "#" }` is supported).
+- recursive references (reference to the current schema `{ "$ref": "#" }` is supported).
 - asynchronous schemas (they require custom keywords/formats).